I am often asked what kind of camera I use to take bird pictures and I have found a mirrorless camera is the best solution for me.

 NW400M Backpack Pop-Up Hunting Blind

 This is a great option for the backyard.
 I will set it up on my deck so I am level with the bird feeders and can just pop in and out of it when I see something interesting.
 It also keeps out the bugs.
-Click here to view.
+Click here to view on Amazon.

 This one is a little different and I haven’t used it a lot yet, but it’s actually for changing clothes in.
 I got it because it was smaller and a little lighter than the hunting blind and easier to pack when hiking.

 I throw a camouflage net over the top and pop inside and sit down leaving the opening slightly open for my camera.
 I might just make a slit in the side for the camera lens, but as I said, I haven’t used it a lot yet so I’m not sure exactly what will be easiest.
-Click here to view.
+Click here to view on Amazon.

 Photo Editing Programs